Cleric 5e (5th Edition) Class in D&D Classes

 The healers and warriors

 The name divine magic standing to the cleric D& D refers to the power of gods, flowing from them to the world.
 These are conduits for that power manifesting it as a miraculous effect.
-The gods don’t really grant his power to everyone who seeks it but only for those who choose to fulfil them in a high calling.
+The gods don’t really grant his power to everyone who seeks it but only to those who choose to fulfill them in a high calling.

-The harnessing divine magic doesn’t rely on the study or training.
+Harnessing divine magic doesn’t rely on study or training.
 But it’s the cleric who learns the formulaic prayers and ancient rites.
-It’s the ability to cast the spells which rely on the devotion and an intuitive sense in the deity’s wishes.
+It’s the ability to cast spells that rely on devotion and an intuitive sense of the deity’s wishes.

 For those who think evil and are going to be benefitted the most from the mace to the head, the clerics depend on their combat training to let them wade into the melee with the power of the gods on their side.